YoloNomy/YoloNomy.github.io/_thermo/statistical/entropy.md

 As such, we can convince ourselves that $S$ quantifies the information we have about the system.
 In practice, there could be different ways to define $S$ and quantify this knowledge.
 In fact, the definition above is Shanon entropy, but other types of entropy exist.
 Besides being 0 when the system is perfectly known and growing with our ignorance, it can be showed that Shanon entropy is the only such function satisfying some specific and desirable mathematical properties.

+One important property which justifies the use of logarithms is that entropies become **additive**.
+That is, if we have two systems with entropies $S_1$ and $S_2$, and we consider the larger system made by their union, this larger system will have a total entropy $S_1+S_2$.
+Intuitively, this property emmerges directly from probabilities.
+It is a basic probability rule that, when combining two different events, the probability for both to occur is their product.
+In other words: probabilities multiply.
+Since $S$ is constructed from the logarithm of probabilities, and since $\ln(ab)= \ln(a)+\ln(b)$, entropies must add (a more rigorous proof can be found in the following note).

 <details markdown="1">
   <summary>The properties of the entropy function</summary>